Cortes205/MakefileGenerator/README.md

 # Makefile Generator
 CLI tool written in Rust to generate makefiles for compiling programs.

-This tool is ***unfinished*** but is fully functional in creating makefiles for C and C++ programs.
+This tool is is fully functional in creating makefiles for C and C++ programs.

 Current Goals:
-* Avoid creating duplicate source file compilations
 * Learn more about Rust file handling and refactor the code
-* Refactor loops in the main function

 ## Setup
 ### Project Folder